 I’m not much of a book buyer (librarian for life!), but my mom is, and I owe a lot of my book collection to her.

-All of which is to say that a book is a good gift for my mom for Mother’s Day.
+All of which is to say that books for moms is a home-run gift for Mother’s Day or any other holiday!

 Plus, the great thing about books is you can stop by the bookstore and pick up a book at a moment’s notice.
 No speedy shipping costs (or shipping costs at all!).